 Diane Burton is a professor in the ILR School at Cornell University.
 Her primary appointment is in human resource studies, with courtesy appointments in organizational behavior and sociology.
 Prior to joining the Cornell faculty in 2009, Professor Burton was a faculty member at the MIT Sloan School of Management.
 She began her academic career at the Harvard Business School teaching leadership and organizational behavior.
 Professor Burton earned her Ph.D. in sociology at Stanford University and served as a lecturer and researcher in organizational behavior and human resources management at the Stanford Graduate School of Business.

-He currently teaches courses in Human Resource Management, Organizational Consulting, and Business Strategy to masters and undergraduate students in the ILR School at Cornell University.
-Dr. Collins has taught executive development programs at Cornell University and the Society of Human Resource Management.
-He has also worked as a private HR consultant or conducted executive development programs to multiple Fortune 500 organizations and several startup organizations.
-His consulting work has primarily focused on talent management, employee engagement, and strategic HR planning.
+Dr. Collins currently teaches courses in Human Resource Management, Organizational Consulting, and Business Strategy to Master’s and undergraduate students in Cornell’s ILR School.
+He has taught executive development programs at Cornell University and the Society of Human Resource Management.
+He has also worked as a private HR consultant and conducted executive development programs for multiple Fortune 500 organizations and several startup organizations.
+Dr. Collins’ consulting work has primarily focused on talent management, employee engagement, and strategic HR planning.

 Dr. Collins is a member of the Academy of Management, Strategic Management Society, and Society for Human Resource Management.